 The geeks would love to see this, on Antutu, my Redmi 1S scored 17,163.
 In some reviews I saw scores as high as 20,000.
 While the GPU test on Nenamark gave me a result of 27.6FPS.

-The Redmi 1S is one of the hottest Xiaomi phone currently because of its very affordable price point of P5,599.
-At this price you enjoy a middle-end specification which can be used to quench your thirst on your daily social media needs, camera that takes really good photos and videos.
+The Redmi 1S is one of the hottest Xiaomi phones currently because of its very affordable price point of P5,599.
+At this price, you enjoy a middle-end specification that can be used to quench your thirst on your daily social media needs, a camera that takes really good photos and videos.
 The solid build of the Redmi 1S gives you more confidence that it will not break easily.
-However, be prepared for application crash and a few reboots.
+However, be prepared for the application crash and a few reboots.
 But these can be solved by the UI updates.